 Call us on 0203 432 0663

-This may be for a short period of time until they are able to return to the care of their parents, until they are able to move to another member of their extended family or long term until they are 18.
+Fostering may be for a short period of time until a child can return to the care of their parents, or is able to move to another member of their extended family until they are 18.

 Children and young people come into the care of the local authority for many reasons.
-They come from a diverse range of backgrounds and each will have their own individual needs.
+They arrive from a diverse range of backgrounds, and each will have their own individual needs.
 What they all have in common is the need to be cared for in a safe and secure family environment.

-There are a number of steps to go through before being formally approved as a Foster Carer.
-During the assessment process you will have an allocated social worker who will answer any questions you may have and support you every step of the way.
+There are several steps to go through before being formally approved as a Foster Carer.
+During the assessment process, you will have an allocated social worker who will answer any questions you may have and support you every step of the way.

-You will be under no obligation to take things any further; the purpose of the conversation is to answer any questions you may have about fostering and the assessment process and to take a few details about yourself and your family.
+You will be under no obligation to take things any further; the purpose of the conversation is to answer any questions you may have about fostering and the assessment process, and it allows us to take a few details about yourself and your family.

 Having a criminal conviction will not automatically rule someone out from fostering.
 It depends on the nature and circumstance of the offence.
 Your supervising social worker will be able to advise you about this.

-Once the assessment is complete your social worker will prepare a report (the Form F) to be presented to the fostering panel.
-This is an independent group of people with childcare experience whose job it is to make recommendations to the agency decision maker about applicants’ suitability to foster.
+Once the assessment is complete, your social worker will prepare a report (the Form F) to be presented to the fostering panel.
+This refers to an independent group of people with childcare experience whose job is to recommend the agency decision-maker about the applicants’ suitability to foster.

-Once approved, you will be ready for your first placement.
-You will have help and support from Apple every step of the way.
+Once approved, you will be ready for your first placement, and you will have help and support from Apple every step of the way.